mertatmaca34/ISKI.SAIS.MarbinYS/README.md

 dotnet run --project WinUI/WinUI.csproj
 ```

-The UI connects to the same backend to display and manage mail triggers.
+The UI connects to the same backend to display and manage mail triggers using the `/api/mailtrigger` endpoint described above.
-The API exposes `/api/mailtrigger` for creating and listing mail triggers.